PUERTO VALLARTA COVID-19

 Puerto Vallarta Bars & Restaurants —

-As part of Phase 0, restaurants in Puerto Vallarta have been reopen since May 18th, operating with a 50% capacity, however bars and night clubs are still closed.
+Restaurants are open and operating normally in Puerto Vallarta, they have been reopen since May 18th, operating with a 50% capacity, however bars and night clubs are still closed.
 All restaurants must be certified by the health authorities to be compliant with all the required protocols before they can reopen.
 Riviera Nayarit and Nuevo Vallarta restaurants are open with up to 30% capacity.